-- at 90% subject to the \$100 monthly reimbursement cap. - 2.
-The SDM Coaster pass (3-Zone Senior Coaster Pass) is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 3.
-The Senior/Disabled SDM Regional Pass is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 4.
-The Adult Regional Rapid Express Pass is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 5.
-The Senior/Disabled SDM Regional Rapid Express Pass is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 6.
-The Youth Regional Pass is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 7.
-The All Trolley/Local Bus Route Pass (Adult Regional) is subsidized at 75%, subject to the \$100 monthly reimbursement cap, or \$18.00 per month in Fiscal Year 2020.
-The City will offer an All Trolley/Local Bus Route (Adult Regional) Annual Pass through a contractual agreement with San Diego Metropolitan Transit System's (SANDAG MTS) ECO Program.
-Through this program, employees can purchase the annual pass at a 90% subsidy.
-Payment for the annual pass must be received by the TAP Main Office no later than May 15th of each year through the term of the MOU.
-Restrictions issued by SANDAG MTS for this annual pass for the term of this MOU include: - a.
-No refunds - b.
-No opting out of months - c.
-Employees are responsible for registering and replacing a lost Compass Card - 8.
-A City approved vanpool program is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 9.
-Use of the San Diego Bay Ferry is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 10.
-If SANDAG MTS discontinues or modifies the employer discount program during the term of this MOU, the City will meet and confer before it adjusts the costs of the program, but in no event, will the reimbursement be less than 75%, subject to the \$100 monthly reimbursement cap. - E. City will provide reimbursement to employees who use the Concourse Parkade, Civic Center Plaza, 101 Ash or Central Library and carry riders.
-The rate of reimbursement will be calculated so that an employee who carries three riders will receive free parking. - F. Management agrees to make its best effort to negotiate with Parking Facility Providers reduced rates comparable to those at the Concourse for employees assigned to City facilities.
+- e.
+The Adult Rapid Express/Premium Pass - f.
+The Senior/Disabled SDM Rapid Express/Premium Pass - 2.
+The All Trolley/Local Bus Route Pass (Adult Regional) is subsidized at 75%, subject to the \$100 monthly reimbursement cap. - 3.
+The City will offer discounted All Trolley/Local Bus Route (Adult Regional) Passes and Adult Rapid Express/Premium Passes through a contractual agreement with San Diego Metropolitan Transit System's (MTS) ECO Program.
+Through this program, employees can pre-purchase the ECO pass at a 90% subsidy.
+Enrollment in ECO passes takes place through the SAP Portal and will occur each year in May through the term of the MOU.
+Restrictions issued by MTS for this ECO pass for the term of this MOU include: - No refunds - · No opting out of months - Employees are responsible for registering and replacing a lost Compass Card - 4.
+A City approved vanpool program is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 5.
+Use of the San Diego Bay Ferry is subsidized at 90%, subject to the \$100 monthly reimbursement cap. - 6.
+Employees participating in TAP shall pay 50 percent of the public daily rate at the Concourse Parkade, Central Library, Civic Center Plaza, Mission Hills Library, Horton Plaza, or any other facility as designated by the Mayor, for up to 52 occurrences per year.
+Parking at the City facilities is limited, and is available on a first-come, first-served basis. - 7.
+If MTS discontinues or modifies the employer discount program during the term of this MOU, the City will meet and confer before it adjusts the costs of the program, but in no event, will the reimbursement be less than 75%, subject to the \$100 monthly cap.

-Recognition of City Policies
+ARTICLE 25: Recognition of City Policies